-What To Do If You Experience or Observe Harrassment/Bullying
+What To Do If You Experience or Observe Harassment/Bullying

 Students who believe they are being subjected to bullying are encouraged to promptly report this to their classroom teacher or any person currently in charge.
-If a student is a witness to bullying, he/she is encouraged to report the incident to a teacher or staff member promptly.
+If a student is a witness to bullying, he/she is encouraged to report the incident to a teacher, staff member or via CHIRP-360 promptly.